If you purchase an independently reviewed product or service through a link on our website, we may receive an affiliate commission.

 As we move forward into the new decade, there’s no doubt that sustainable elements will become another pillar in the fashion and footwear world.
 The burgeoning category already has created a new market fit for both popular brands and newcomers to make their mark on the industry.

-Read on to learn about what brands are tapping into the eco-conscious business model.
+Ahead of Earth Day (which falls on April 22 this year), read on to learn about what brands are tapping into the eco-conscious business model.

 Adidas is tackling society’s plastic waste problem by pledging that more than half of the polyester used in its products will come from recycled plastic waste.
 The athletic retail giant plans to only use recycled polyester by 2024.
 The brand is using plastic waste collected from beaches and coastal regions to craft a round of their sneakers.
 Adidas has also continued to work on the development of its first fully recyclable running shoe, the Futurecraft Loop.
 The sneaker, which is fused together without the need for glue is expected to launch in 2021.